-- Lie flat on your back on a smooth surface- ensuring that your feet are together and your arms are positioned next to your neck.
+- On a smooth surface, lie flat on your back- ensuring that your feet are together and your arms are positioned next to your neck.

 - Grab a deep breath.
 Bring your knees towards your chest as you exhale, and press your thighs against your belly.
 As if you were hugging your knees, clasp your hands around your thighs.

 - When you breathe normally, keep the asana.
-Make sure you tighten your hands’ grip on the upper shins each time you exhale and raise the pressure on your chest.
+Make sure you tighten the grip of your hands on the upper shins each time you exhale and raise the pressure on your chest.
 Make sure you loosen the grip every time you inhale.

 - The posture provides substantial relief to flatulence by movement and expulsion.